-To REPORT a lost or found pet, please email the following information:
+To REPORT a lost or found pet, please call 610-373-8830 and please listen for the prompts, or please email the following information:

 - Your name and phone number